alexandertrefz/essence/packages/stdlib/README.md

-The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`, `Transcendental`, `Nothing`, the open Record and the unapplied `List` — which live in `src/enricher/primitives.ts`, and `__print`, the one native Function with no Namespace to live in, in `src/enricher/types/NativeFunctions.ts`.
+The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`, `Transcendental`, `Nothing`, the open Record and the unapplied `List` — which live in `packages/compiler/src/enricher/primitives.ts`. `__print` — the one native Function with no Namespace to live in — is declared here after all, in `Print.es`, as an ordinary body-less free Function.

-About half of the declared Method entries are also IMPLEMENTED here, in Essence; the rest bind to `src/rewriter/__internal/`.
+About half of the declared Method entries are also IMPLEMENTED here, in Essence; the rest bind to `packages/compiler/src/rewriter/__internal/`.
 What stays native is a deliberate line, not a backlog: the primitives everything else is composed from (`Boolean.negate`/`is`/`and`/`or`, integer and rational arithmetic, same-kind `compareTo`), the JavaScript intrinsics Essence has no expression for